markotuya0/capstone-1/README.md

+## Getting Started
 # Capstone #1

-> This website is about an fictional Football Award Ceremony taking place in France!.
+> This website is about an fictional Football Award Ceremony called "ziggies award ceremony" taking place in France!.

 ## Built With